bwsw/cs-pulse-sensor/README.md

 ## InfluxDB structure

-Virtualization node series look like:
+Virtualization node series stored into influxdb look like:

 ```
 [